uwescience/raco/README.md

 * Datalog
 * SQL (Subset)
-* Myrial, the language for the UW Myria project
+* MyriaL, the language for the UW Myria project

 Output languages include: